ozydingo/belongs_to_hierarchy/README.md

 Query on, queryer.

-For `HasMany` associations, this is rather straightforward as all hierarchy levels are relevant and can be included in the resulting join.
+For `has_many` associations, this is rather straightforward as all hierarchy levels are relevant and can be included in the resulting join.
 That is, a given target row can be joined to its associated model through multiple levels of the hierarchy.

-However, for `HasOne` and `HasMany :uniq` associations, this suddenly becomes rather complicated.
+However, for `has_one` and `has_many :uniq` associations, this suddenly becomes rather complicated.
 The trick is to join *only* to the closest hierarchy match *for each* target row.
 This is not a rapid query, but I have been optimizing it to acceptable levels of performance.
 Suggestions and PRs welcome!